 The Conditional Inference Tree module is available in RFC under the menu “Models / Conditional Inference Tree”.

-An interactive model-building application that includes conditional inference trees alongside other classification methods (logistic regression, naive Bayes) is available under “Models / Manual Model Building”.
-This application allows users to compare model performance using ROC curves (Chapter 52) and confusion matrices (Chapter 51).
+An interactive model-building application that includes conditional inference trees alongside other classification methods (logistic regression, naive Bayes, conditional forests) is available under “Models / Manual Model Building”.
+In its Tree tab, binary classification trees expose a classification threshold.
+That threshold converts predicted probabilities into predicted classes, so changing it changes the confusion matrix, sensitivity, specificity, and precision.
+This application therefore lets users compare model performance using ROC curves (Chapter 60) and confusion matrices (Chapter 59).

 The following code demonstrates fitting a conditional inference tree for classification: